afnog/sse/firewalls/presentation.md

 	Chain INPUT (policy ACCEPT 4 packets, 520 bytes) pkts bytes target     prot opt in     out     source       destination
 	    0     0 ACCEPT     icmp --  *      *       0.0.0.0/0    0.0.0.0/0

+What effect will this have?

+???

+No effect for now, because the policy is also ACCEPT.
+However you will see *icmp* packets accounted against the rule, instead of the chain.

 ---